 - Make the caramel by adding the sugar to a pot without touching the edges, and pour over the water.
 Do not stir it or move the pot and remain close by to watch it

-- Remove from the heat and pour it into your cake pan ensuring you cover the whole base by moving the pan around (carefully as the pan will get hot).
+- Remove from the heat and pour it into your cake pan ensuring you cover the whole base by moving the pan around (careful as the pan will get hot).
 It will solidify within a few seconds of hitting the pan, which is completely normal.

 - Next prepare the custard by blending together the eggs, condensed milk and whole milk.
 If your blender is small do it in 2 batches (half the ingredients for each batch).
 Blend for just a few seconds until the mixture is homogenous.
 If there are bubbles or foam that forms on top, that's okay.

 - Bake in the oven for 45-50 minutes.
-Check the custard at around 38 minutes by jiggling it slightly.
+Check the custard at around 40 minutes by jiggling it slightly.
 If it ripples like water, it's not ready.
 You need it to jiggle like set jelly.
 You can also insert a knife in the middle.
 It should come out mostly clean with a few streaks (not with little clumps).
 If it needs more time, leave it in the oven and check back in 5 minute intervals.

 - Take it out and allow it to cool at room temperature inside the water bath for at least an hour.
 It will continue to cook in the residual heat.

 - When ready to serve, run a knife along the edge pressing against the edge of the pan to avoid cutting into the custard.
 You can also run warm water on the sides and bottom of the pan to release it.

 - Place a plate with a raised edge on top of the pan and flip!